drdeana/Resequencing-3.0/README.md

 The phred-scaled probability that the variant is real, rounded to the nearest integer and truncated at 93

-__Reference Windows File__
-(greg)

-__Parameters File__

-(optional) Path to QuiverParameters.ini file for chemistry specific consensus calling parameters.
-This file is packaged with GenomicConsensus and can be found in GenomicConsensus/quiver/resources/*/GenomicConsensus/QuiverParameters.ini

 ## Algorithm Modules